Celebrities love to tell us who to vote for, what to believe, and how to live our lives.

 Miley Cyrus told us last year that “abortion is healthcare.”
 Taylor Swift insisted in a 2019 Vogue interview, “Rights are being stripped away from anyone who isn’t a white cisgendered male.”
 Joaquin Phoenix used his Oscar acceptance speech to tell the audience that drinking milk is a cruel, privileged act.
 What happened to the days when celebrities were just that—celebrities?
 It feels like every actor, singer, and TV host has strong, even radical, opinions about politics and cultural issues.
 And they just won’t shut up about it.

-As Hollywood gets more and more politically charged—and annoyingly so—we’re seeing more everyday people wake up and push back on the constant finger-wagging that comes from actors and singers.
-It doesn’t take much thought to realize that these actors aren’t the people we should be looking up to.
+As Hollywood gets more and more politically charged — and annoyingly so — we’re seeing more everyday people wake up and push back on the constant finger-wagging that comes from actors and singers.
+It doesn’t take much thought to realize that these actors aren’t the people we should be idolizing.

-Here are 4 reasons we shouldn’t be listening to celebrities for any kind of advice:
+Here are four reasons we shouldn’t be listening to celebrities for any kind of advice:

 1. They’re Wildly out of Touch with Everyday American Life